 Junro Aoki developed the Suisin collection, a son of the Aoki Knife Craft Kazoku, who in 1990 began the range, blending Sakai knife crafting techniques and a sleek contemporary design.

 So we asked the makers of the finest Japanese swords to come to Melbourne and guide us on the knife scene, as it can be rather cutthroat from time to time.
 With the newest knife store in town having opened its doors on the ground floor of QT Melbourne, it’s time to drop by and see which one fits best in your kitchen arsenal.

 Stop by, after service or not, with your set of blades and the team will sharpen those soft edges for you, using traditional Japanese techniques.

 Tanto is located next to the newest industry laneway bar to open in the Melbourne, Hot Sauce.
 A mixture of late night drinks, 90’s hip-hop and provisioned with a Korean/Japanese menu – think baos, kimchi and sticky rice buns.
 A place to relax while your knives are being shown some love.

-This July, we’re adding a little Yin to your Yang.
-QT Melbourne and local immersive…Gardening self-care: Executive Chef Andy Harmer on herbs you can plant right now
+Hands up who needs to add a little Yin to their Yang?
+Us too!
+Luckily,…Gardening self-care: Executive Chef Andy Harmer on herbs you can plant right now

 QT Melbourne’s Executive Chef Andy Harmer on using this time to introduce two new friends into your life: a shovel and a pair of gloves.